ferencberes/ethp2psim/docs/source/experiments.rst

 Robustness for active and passive adversary
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

     In our next experiment, we consider two types of adversaries.
 A **passive adversary** that follows the protocol and only logs the timestamp information when its nodes encounter messages.
-We also implemented an **active adversary** that does not forward incoming messages.
+We also implemented an **active adversary** that does not forward messages at all.
 In the next Figure, we show that this is especially problematic for Dandelion(++).
 Imagine that an active adversary sits in the stem (anonymity) phase of Dandelion(++).
 Basically, if a message encounters an adversarial node on the line graph then it will be never broadcasted.
 The more and more adversaries censor messages the larger the portion of messages that are not heard by nodes in the P2P network.
 This is even more concerning, when the high-degree nodes are compromised (e.g., adversary_centrality='degree').
 Note that the random regular graph is more robust against (active) adversaries.

 ..  figure:: ../../figures/passive_vs_active_adversary_centrality_message_spread.png

-    In the next Figure, once again, we see the low levels of privacy (measured in inverse_rank in this figure) provided by various privacy-enhanced routing algorithms.
-It is easy to consider that in our setting active and passive adversaries have the same power to deanonymize  messsage.
-Deanonymization results are slightly better for the Görli testnet's topology, i.e., the adversary is less powerful on a scale-free graph.
+    In the next Figure, once again, we see the low levels of privacy (measured in inverse rank in this figure) provided by various privacy-enhanced routing algorithms.
+It is easy to see that in our setting active and passive adversaries have the same power to deanonymize  messsage.
+Deanonymization results are slightly better for the Goerli testnet's topology, i.e., the adversary is less powerful on a scale-free graph.
 In our experiments, the random regular graph has a higher edge density, hence, the adversary can make a more informed guess about the originator of the messages.

 ..  figure:: ../../figures/passive_vs_active_adversary_inverse_rank.png